influxdata/docs-v2/content/influxdb/v2.1/notebooks/overview.md

 ## Notebook concepts

-You can think of an InfluxDB notebook as template that contains cells (building blocks) to define how to query, visualize, process, and write data to your buckets.
+You can think of an InfluxDB notebook as a collection of sequential data processing steps.
+Each step is represented by a "cell" that performs an action such as querying, visualizing, processing, or writing data to your buckets.
 Notebooks help you do the following:

 - Create snippets of live code, equations, visualizations, and explanatory notes.
 - Create alerts or scheduled tasks.